 Organized archives are important.
 I created a podcast archive that’s easily browsed.
 When you pitch to a guest, you want them to be able to look quickly through the roster of who’s already been on the show, and listeners want to find show notes easily.

 It takes time for people to listen.
 Be patient.
 Podcasts aren’t like blog posts.
 They aren’t immediately accessible.
 People wait until later to listen to a show, when they’re commuting or exercising.
 It’s common to post an episode and hear nothing for a few days, then get tons of feedback.
+If you are considering making the move to an electric bike, then take a look at the Wisper e-bike range click here.

 Having a podcast is one of the best things I’ve ever done.
 Through my show I’ve been able to connect with the people in this industry that I most wanted to talk to.
 It’s led to all kinds of things including a speaking engagement (Craftcation in March), coffee with Lilla Rogers, and a new business opportunity that I’m working on now.
 Like this blog, the show itself is not profitable (in fact, both the blog and the show cost me several hundred dollars a year), yet they are the backbone that makes my whole business run.